iterative/dvc.org/content/docs/command-reference/params/index.md

 positional arguments:
   COMMAND
-                 Use `dvc params CMD --help` to display command-specific help.
     diff         Show changes in params between commits in the DVC repository, or between a commit and the workspace.